Mahmuttok1234/Mahmuttok1234/README.md

  [![Codepen](https://img.shields.io/badge/Codewars-Ahmad%20Sawalqeh-maroon?logo=codewars&logoColor=maroon&labelColor=black)](https://www.codewars.com/users/Ahmad-Sawalqeh)
  <!-- [![HitCount](http://hits.dwyl.com/Ahmad-Sawalqeh/Ahmad-Sawalqeh.svg)](http://hits.dwyl.com/Ahmad-Sawalqeh/Ahmad-Sawalqeh) -->

-Hi three i am Mahmut, As someone who is always passionate for learning more about tech and life.
+Hi three my name Mahmut,
+ As someone who is always passionate for learning more about tech and life.
 I love to develop web scripts static websites and ever since been a self taught software developer also unstopped learner.
 I have evolved into a Full Stack Javascript career path, and loves working with cutting edge tools and technologies.</p>

  Programmer specialized in **web development** using multiple **tools, frameworks and libraries** both in frontend and backend.
 I pay *a lot of attention to detail* to generate best products.